IGZJavierPerez/devops-tests/README.md

 This uses RSYSLOG to read the ZeroMQ queue and send it to ElasticSearch

-Now, you should see the Buyan logs in Kibana dashboard.
+Now, you should see the Nagios logs in Kibana dashboard.

 ## Troubleshooting